What is Tekst?

 Philological research projects

-Therefore, the main use case for Tekst are comparable research projects that either want to publish and showcase their research data, simply curate a set of established resources on certain reference texts, or even encourage the research community to participate and contribute to a central platform dedicated to provide relevant resources.
+Therefore, the main use cases for Tekst are comparable research projects that either want to publish and showcase their research data, simply curate a set of established resources on certain reference texts, or even encourage the research community to participate and contribute to a central platform dedicated to provide relevant resources.

 Alternative use cases

 The above being said, nothing is stopping you from using Tekst in different contexts.
-Tekst might be a viable option for you as long as
+Tekst might be a viable option for you as long as the following conditions are met:

-- your data revolves around a somewhat structured work or other phenomenon (e.g. book, movie, theatre play or even a simple sequence of years)
+- Your data revolves around a somewhat structured work or other phenomenon (e.g. book, movie, theatre play or even a simple sequence of years).

-- the types of resources Tekst offers are sufficiently able to represent the data you want to work with
+- The types of resources Tekst offers are sufficiently able to represent the data you want to work with.

 In the end, giving it a try on your local machine is relatively easy.